Skip to main content

 • The API returns 429 Too Many Requests.

-• Response headers still include the remaining quotas (often 0) and a Retry-After header indicating seconds until the smallest exceeded window resets.
+• Response headers still include the remaining limit and a Retry-After header indicating seconds until the window resets.

 Interpreting headers